meetakc2422/assignment-3/README.md

 # assignment-3-
 assignment no. 3
-includes an attemppt to make a function which returns vandermonde matrix.
+includes an attempt to make a function which returns vandermonde matrix.